50 Social Media Addiction Statistics (2026): Shocking Teen Screen Time & Mental Health Data

 CONCLUSION

-Research indicates an increasing trend in problematic use patterns.
+Research shows an increasing trend in problematic utilization patterns.
 Although internet connectivity has become a blessing to most individuals, overuse has been associated with mental health issues such as anxiety, depression, sleeps disorders and withdrawal symptoms.

-Since the number of global users is steadily increasing, these statistics are worth studying, as they can assist individuals, families, and policymakers to make quality decisions regarding healthy habits in digital life.
+Since the number of global users is steadily increasing, these statistics are worth studying, as they can support individuals, families, and policymakers to make quality decisions regarding healthy habits in digital life.

 Trusted References and Research Sources: